Using content libraries and randomized content blocks in Open edX

-Adding content to a library is almost the exact same process as adding content to a course normally.
+Adding content to a library is a similar process to what you would normally use to add content to a course.
 With libraries, however, you are limited to 3 types of components: HTML, Problem, & Video.
 Other than that, the process is the same.

 After you've added content, you can edit it.

 Content Libraries are very flexible.
-Do anything from change components, duplicate, delete, and even import/export entire libraries (more on that below).
+You can do anything from change components, duplicate, delete, and even import/export entire libraries (more on that below).

 Content Libraries are created to be used in Randomized Content blocks.
 Follow these simple steps to see how they're used.